 - 15 ounce can green lima beans, drained and rinsed

 - 14 ounce can pork and beans

 - Move oven rack to lower middle position.
 Heat oven to 300°F.

-- Brown bacon until fat begins to render, but before crisp (about 3-4 minutes) in a large oven-safe dutch oven over medium high heat.
+- Brown 4 ounces chopped bacon until fat begins to render, but before crisp (about 3-4 minutes) in a large oven-safe dutch oven over medium-high heat.
 If using regular pork bacon, drain rendered fat, leaving about 1 Tablespoon of fat in the pot.
-Add onion, and cook until soft (another 4-5 minutes), reducing heat if it begins to brown too quickly.
+Add 1 small minced onion, and cook until soft (another 4-5 minutes), reducing heat if it begins to brown too quickly.

-- Add ketchup, vinegar, and brown sugar, scraping up any browned bits from the bottom of the pot.
-Stir in all of the beans and continue heating until heated through (about 4-5 minutes).
+- Add ½ cup ketchup, 2 Tablespoons apple cider vinegar, and 2 Tablespoons brown sugar, scraping up any browned bits from the bottom of the pot.
+Stir in 15 ounce can kidney beans,he drained and rinsed can of kidney beans, the drained rinsed can of lima beans, and the pork and beans and continue heating until heated through (about 4-5 minutes).